Conversion to Islam: Conversion rate

 Counting the number of converts to a religion is difficult, because some national censuses ask people about their religion, but they do not ask if they have converted to their present faith, and, in some countries, legal and social consequences make conversion difficult, such as the death sentence for leaving Islam in some Muslim countries.
 Statistical data on conversion to and from Islam are scarce.
 An expert on Islamic law, M. Cherif Bassiouni, states "The Quran contains a provision that says ‘he who has embraced Islam and then abandons it will receive punishment in hell after Judgment Day'."

 According to a study published in 2011 by Pew Research, what little information is available suggests that religious conversion has no net impact on the global Muslim population as the number of people who convert to Islam is roughly similar to those who leave Islam.
 According to another study published on 2015 by Pew research center, Islam is expected to experience a modest gain of 3.22 million adherents through religious conversion between 2010 and 2050, although this modest impact will make Islam, compared with other religions, the second largest religion in terms of net gains through religious conversion after religiously unaffiliated, which is expected to have the largest net gains through religious conversion.

-According to The New York Times, an estimated 25% of American Muslims are converts.
+According to The New York Times in 2005, an estimated 25% of American Muslims are converts.

 In Britain, around 6,000 people convert to Islam per year and, according to a June 2000 article in the British Muslims Monthly Survey, the majority of new Muslim converts in Britain were women.
 According to The Huffington Post, "Though exact numbers are difficult to tally, observers estimate that as many as 20,000 Americans convert to Islam annually."
-In the Philippines, approximately 220,000 people converted to Islam in 2011, known as Balik Islam.
+In the Philippines, approximately 220,000 people converted to Islam in 2011, known as balik-Islam (lit. 'return to Islam').
 The number is increasing year by year, and a surge in conversions is expected in the coming years.